rahulyadav392/PowerBI-Job-Data/README.md

 ## Dashboard Overview

-*This report is split into two distinct pages to provide both a high-level summary and a detailed analysis.*
+*This report is split into two distinct pages to provide high level market analysis and role specific deep dives.*

 ### Page 1: High-Level Market View

 ![Project1_Dashboard_Page1](Assets/Project1_Dashboard_Page1.gif)

-This is your mission control for the data job market.
-It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what's happening in the job market at a glance.
+This page provides an executive summary of the data job market.
+It highlights key KPIs such as total job count, median salary, and the job titles that are in demand, enabling users to quickly assess overall market trends and compensation patterns.

 ### Page 2: Job Title Drill Through

 ![Project1_Dashboard_Page2](Assets/Project1_Dashboard_Page2.gif)

-This is the deep-dive page.
-From the main dashboard, you can drill through to this view to get specific details for a single job title, including salary ranges, work-from-home stats, top hiring platforms, and a global map of job locations.
+This page enables detailed, role-level analysis through drill-through functionality.
+Users can navigate from the summary view to explore a specific job title, including salary distribution, remote work availability, top hiring platforms, and global job location trends.

 ---

 ## Conclusion

-This dashboard showcases how Power BI can transform raw job posting data into a powerful tool for career analysis.
-It allows users to slice, filter, and drill through data to make informed decisions about their career paths.
+This dashboard demonstrates how Power BI can be used to convert raw job posting data into a structured, interactive analytical tool.
+By combining drill-through navigation, dynamic filtering, and clear visual design, the report supports informed career and market analysis while showcasing practical Power BI capabilities.